NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 I. GENERAL

-Truman is firmly committed to free expression and academic freedom and to creating and maintaining a safe, healthy, and harassment free environment for all members of our community.
-Discrimination based on protected status, sexual harassment, and retaliation by or against members of Truman’s community, is not protected expression nor the proper exercise of academic freedom.
-Truman will consider principles of free expression and academic freedom in the investigation of reports of discrimination based on protected status, sexual harassment and retaliation that involve a person’s statements or speech.
+Truman is firmly committed to free expression and academic freedom, and to creating and maintaining a safe, healthy, and harassment-free environment for all members of our community.
+Discrimination and harassment based on protected class-status, and retaliation by or against members of Truman’s community, is not protected expression, nor the proper exercise of academic freedom.
+The University will consider principles of free expression and academic freedom in the investigation of reports of discrimination based on protected status, sexual harassment and retaliation that involve a person’s statements or speech.

-This Grievance Procedure provides a prompt and equitable resolution for complaints alleging discriminatory conduct in violation of the University Antidiscrimination Policies.
-It further sets forth the rights and obligations of students, faculty, staff, contractors, and visitors with respect to the reporting, notice, investigation, adjudication, remedies and sanctions for alleged violations of the University’s Antidiscrimination Policies.
-Anyone who believes that they have been subjected to prohibited discrimination or any person who believes that a violation of the University’s Antidiscrimination Policies has occurred, may use this procedure to report the alleged violation.
+This Grievance Procedure provides a prompt and equitable resolution for complaints alleging discriminatory conduct in violation of the University’s Antidiscrimination Policies.
+It further sets forth the rights and obligations of students, faculty, and staff, with respect to the reporting, notice, investigation, adjudication, remedies and sanctions for alleged violations of the University’s Antidiscrimination Policies.
+Anyone who believes that they have been subjected to prohibited discrimination, or any person who believes that a violation of the University’s Antidiscrimination Policies has occurred, may use this procedure to report the alleged violation.

 II.
 DEFINITIONS

 B. Prohibited Discrimination.
-Discrimination or harassment on the basis of age, color, disability, national origin, race, religion, sex (including sexual harassment, sexual misconduct, gender, and/or pregnancy), sexual orientation, or veteran status in all University employment, classes, programs and activities or retaliation against a person for exercising their right and privilege to make a report, testify, assist, participate or refuse to participate under the applicable procedures secured by the University’s Antidiscrimination Policies.
+Discrimination or harassment on the basis of race, color, national origin, sex, disability, religion, age, sexual orientation or veteran status in University programs and/or activities, including retaliation against a person for exercising their right to make a report, testify, assist, participate, or refuse to participate in the applicable procedures implementing the University’s Non-Discrimination Policy.

 D. Administrative Officer.
-The Administrative Officer is a trained administrator designated by the President or designee to coordinate efforts to enforce the University’s Antidiscrimination Policies.
+The Administrative Officer is a trained administrator designated by the President to coordinate efforts to enforce the University’s Antidiscrimination Policies.
 The Administrative Officer serves as the University’s Title IX Coordinator, Section 504 Coordinator, Institutional Compliance Officer, and Chief Equity Officer/Affirmative Action Officer.
-The Administrative Officer is located at:
+The Administrative Officer’s contact information is:

 Ryan Nely